Top 10 Most Absurdly Ridiculous Ig Nobel Prize Winners

 11 Andre Geim

-Won an Ig Nobel prize for levitating a frog with magnets.
-Interesting unlike most Ig Nobel prize winners, he won a Nobel prize for his major works on graphene.
+Won an Ig Nobel Prize for levitating a frog with magnets.
+Interestingly, unlike most Ig Nobel Prize winners, he won a Nobel Prize for his major work on graphene.

 BAdd New Item